Tree Surgeon Wolverhampton

 When To Trim Hedges?

 Trimming hedges is best done in late winter or early spring before the new growth starts so that you don’t damage new growth as it emerges.
-This way you can cut back branches without worrying about damaging them in any way.
+This way you can cut back tree branches without worrying about damaging them in any way.
 You should also avoid trimming during the warmer months of summer or autumn because it can encourage fungal or bacterial infections if the weather is damp or humid at that time of year – this is particularly important if you have an evergreen hedge such as Leylandii or privet which will be exposed to cold conditions for much longer than deciduous hedging plants such as hollies or hornbeam (European Hornbeam).

 What Hedge Trimming Equipment Do I Need?